Anxiety Therapy in NYC: Get the Help You Need

 Cognitive Processing Therapy

 Cognitive processing therapy (CPT) is a treatment for PTSD.
 CPT helps PTSD sufferers examine their thinking about the traumatic event, about themselves, about the world and other people.
 In so doing, the therapy creates powerful change that can drastically improve PTSD.
-Recently, a journalist brought attention to this therapy by recounting CPT’s effects in a recent NPR podcast.
+Recently, a journalist brought attention to this therapy by recounting CPT’s effects in a 2019 NPR podcast.

 Habit Reversal Training